 I’d answer that question in two parts.

 “Imagination” and “narratives” feature everywhere on your website.
 How important are they in the whole Untitled process?
+And what is the difference between them?

 In all of our work, we want to make sure that there’s enough space for imaginative thinking.
 I know that many similar initiatives have fairly specific methodologies that they use for imagination.
 We haven’t taken that route.
 We rely more on partnerships.
 In our early festivals, for instance, we worked together with Life Itself, who has wonderful methodologies for imagination.